-I understand and acknowledge that the College, and the employees or agents of both, assume no responsibility or liability, in whole or in part, for any delays, delayed or changed departure or arrival times, fare changes, dishonors of hotel, airline or vehicle rental reservations, missed carrier connections, sickness, disease, injuries (including death), losses, damages, weather, strikes, acts of God, circumstances beyond the control of the College, war, quarantine, civil unrest, public health risks, criminal activity, terrorism, damage to property, inconveniences, failure or negligence of any nature caused in connection with any accommodations, meals, transportation, or other service or for any substitution of hotels or of common carrier beyond the College's control, with or without notice, or for any additional expenses occasioned by any of the foregoing.
-If due to weather, flight schedules or other uncontrollable factors I am required to spend additional nights, the College will not be responsible for hotel, transfers, meal costs, or other expenses.
+I understand and acknowledge that Mission University, and the employees or agents of both, assume no responsibility or liability, in whole or in part, for any delays, delayed or changed departure or arrival times, fare changes, dishonors of hotel, airline or vehicle rental reservations, missed carrier connections, sickness, disease, injuries (including death), losses, damages, weather, strikes, acts of God, circumstances beyond the control of Mission University, war, quarantine, civil unrest, public health risks, criminal activity, terrorism, damage to property, inconveniences, failure or negligence of any nature caused in connection with any accommodations, meals, transportation, or other service or for any substitution of hotels or of common carrier beyond our control, with or without notice, or for any additional expenses occasioned by any of the foregoing.
+If due to weather, flight schedules or other uncontrollable factors I am required to spend additional nights, Mission University will not be responsible for hotel transfers, meal costs, or other expenses.
 Baggage and personal property are transported at my risk entirely.
 I shall pay any additional expenses incurred by the events listed above.